Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 ### Database access software requirements

-The application server manages connectivity to the database layer, and communicates with the Relational Data Base Management System (RDBMS) using native .NET Data Providers for Microsoft SQL Server, Oracle, Sybase, MySQL, and DB2\.
+The application server manages connectivity to the database layer, and communicates with the Relational Data Base Management System (RDBMS) using native .NET Data Providers for Microsoft SQL Server, Oracle, Sybase (up to Genus Apps 2018.1), MySQL, and DB2\.
 Other .NET native data providers will be added based on customer demand.

 #### Microsoft SQL Server